orangatun/hangtight-improvements/README.md

 So far, I've only managed to go over the website, to find minor ways that the website can be improved.
 It's mostly minor changes that would improve the overall feel of the website.

 **NOTE**: I opened the website on Safari, and Brave.
-This behavior seemed consistent on both.
+This behavior is consistent on both.

 #### Dark Mode
 I'm sure this isn't a top priority, but I'd look into the possibility of adding dark mode support to the website.